grb-bo/github-attention/README.md

 ### **Dataset Examination: Graph Properties Analysis**

-The first step after data loading is a brief analysis of the dataset through its graph representation.
+The first step is analysing the dataset through its graph representation.

 #### Basic properties